An extraordinary $50,000 gift to benefit FOP research

 "This gift will advance research at a critical time," said IFOPA Executive Director Michelle Davis.
 "The possibility of treatments for FOP is advancing and there is hope on the horizon.
 The IFOPA thanks Tage and his business partners for investing in important research."

-If you or your company is interested in supporting the search for treatments and a cure, please contact Community Fundraising Manager Cathryn Roys.
+If you or your company is interested in supporting the search for treatments and a cure, please contact Fundraising and Special Projects Manager Cathryn Roys.

 Do you like this post?